Empowering Imagination

 LITERACY – Strengthen decoding skills, understanding, and critical sense.

-The “PLAY festival” concept was born in 2013 when three women from the field of design, education, and cinema made a crowdfunding campaign to organize a film festival for children.
-Their main motivation was to provide the youngest audience with easy access to diversified cinema content and help them discover the world of films and benefit from its educational value.
+The “PLAY festival” concept was born in 2013 when three women from the fields of design, education, and cinema made a crowdfunding campaign to organize a film festival for children.
+Their main motivation was to provide younger audiences with easy access to diversified cinema content and help them discover the world of films, benefiting from their educational value.